 If your answer was zero, then go to the top of the class.
 Look through the index, and it jumps straight from “profitability” to “promotion”.

-But, in the business world of marketing, brand managers and marketing managers spend a lot of time on projects, and in project meetings. (see our article on the marketer’s life cycle for example).
+But, in the business world of marketing, brand managers and marketing managers spend a lot of time on projects, and in project meetings. (for example, see our marketer’s life cycle article).

-End goal + actions + team of experts = project
+End goal + actions + team = project

-Being the project manager on one of those types of project means defining the goal.
-You need to identify the right people for the project team to deliver that goal, based on the expertise they bring.
-You then need to get those experts to map out all the tasks that need to happen to reach the goal.
-And, then you need to organise the task list, and make sure people do what they need to.
+Being a marketing project manager starts with defining the goal.
+Then, you find the right people for the project team to deliver that goal, based on their expertise.
+You ask them to list all the tasks to be done to reach the goal.
+And, then you manage this list, and make sure people do what they need to.

-But, what we’ve just summed up in a mere paragraph, in real life takes weeks, months, sometimes even years at a time.
-A big advertising campaign or new product launch can easily run up to 70 or 80 different tasks, and need a team of 10 or more different functional experts.
-All of whom are likely to have different opinions to your marketing thinking.
+But, what we’ve just summed up in a paragraph, takes weeks, months, sometimes even years in real life.
+A big advertising campaign or new product launch can easily run to 70-80 different tasks, and need a team of 10+ functional experts.
+All of whom will have different opinions to your marketing thinking.

 Planning as a skill doesn’t just mean project plans.
 It’s much more than that.